-In Hinduism there’s almost nothing that is done without the fire as the witness.
+In Hinduism there’s almost nothing that is done without fire as the witness.
 The fires god also is a representation of the supreme and so any oblations given to the fire is taken to the appropriate god and goddess.
-Hinduism believe sin not just one god, it believes in only God.
+Hinduism believes in not just one god, it believes in only God.

-and each river is considered as a goddess and so they actually invoke the goddesses into that water by the chanting, and the water becomes sacred and holy, and with that water they do the purification and cleansing.
+Then, they blessed the waters, you know, that were in the pot.
+All the auspicious waters from the world are brought in and invoked, and each river is considered as a goddess, and so they actually invoke the goddesses into that water by the chanting, and the water becomes sacred and holy, and with that water they do the purification and cleansing.

 After that, the student is asked to stand on a stone.
 It is to make sure that the mother and the father reminds him to stand as strong as the stone, courageous, brave, and stoic, not wither with any ups and downs that comes in life.

 After that they go and get the special mantra that is given.
 This mantra is called gayatri mantra.
 Each mantra has a vibration of its own.
 It protects you and everybody around you.
 The silk cloth is put in around the parents, the student, and the priest, and the father says this gayatri mantra in the right ear of the student and makes sure he repeats it and so he learns it in that fashion, and then from that day on he is supposed to chant this at least three times every day